How Can I Keep My Puppy Entertained And Mentally Stimulated?

 Engage in Obedience Training

 Obedience training is not only essential for teaching your puppy basic commands, but it also provides mental stimulation and strengthens the bond between you and your furry companion.
-Enroll in a class or work with a professional trainer to teach your puppy commands such as sit, stay, and leave it.
+Enroll in a puppy training class or work with a professional trainer to teach your puppy commands such as sit, stay, and leave it.
 These training sessions challenge your puppy's mind and give them a sense of accomplishment when they successfully respond to commands.
 Incorporate positive reinforcement techniques, such as treats and praise, to make the training sessions enjoyable and rewarding for your puppy.

 Organize Scavenger Hunts and Hide-and-Seek